 - Creditor and security rights in IP.

 Wiley Rein's Technology Transactions Team services clients' business needs by seamlessly combining business law services with the legal skills and experience of attorneys from across the firm's core specialty areas.
-Our multidisciplinary approach involves members of Wiley Rein's Corporate, Communications, Franchise, Government Contracts, Intellectual Property, Privacy, and Bankruptcy practices.
+Our multidisciplinary approach involves members of Wiley Rein's Corporate, Communications, Franchise, Government Contracts, Intellectual Property, and Privacy practices.
 Our attorneys assist clients—large and small, public and private, domestic and international—with licensing and distribution of products and services, commercialization of new technologies, government IP and data rights, brand management, technology transfers and distributions, and mergers, acquisitions, and other strategic transactions (joint ventures, restructurings, etc.).

 As special counsel, we structure and negotiate online alliances and agreements to create new markets and adapt IP rights to new media.
 Through our involvement with litigation and rule-making proceedings, we stand at the forefront of establishing new law and precedent applicable to the latest technologies and business models.